yearn/yearn-devdocs/docs/getting-started/products/yeth/overview.md

 In yETH, each Liquid Staking Derivative (LST) has an assigned weight representing its proportion in the pool.
 The weight management system ensures that the pool remains diversified and balanced.
 As an LST performs well or gains popularity, its weight in the pool may increase, attracting more liquidity and providing better returns.
 Conversely, if an LST underperforms or faces issues, its weight may decrease, reducing its impact on the overall pool performance.
 This dynamic adjustment helps maintain an optimal risk-adjusted yield for yETH users.

-Each epoch, users can vote to adjust the weights of the LSTs in the pool.
-The voting process also involves a "do nothing" option, which effectively votes for the current weight distribution to remain unchanged.
-If a new LST is added during the voting process, they start at 0% weight and gradually increase to 1% in the first epoch.
+For each epoch, users can vote to adjust the weights of the LSTs in the pool.
+The voting process also involves a "do nothing" option, allowing the current weight distribution to remain unchanged.
+If a new LST is added during the voting process, it starts at 0% weight and gradually increases to 1% in the first epoch.
 In the subsequent epoch, they participate like all other LSTs.

 ### Example

-Suppose we have four LSTs: Alice, Bob, Charlie, and David with weights 10%, 20%, 30%, and 40% respectively in epoch n.
-For the next epoch (n+1), Charlie has incentives worth $100.
+Suppose we have four LSTs: A, B, C, and D with weights 10%, 20%, 30%, and 40% respectively in epoch n.
+For the next epoch (n+1), C has incentives worth $100.

 The voting outcome for epoch n+1 is:

 - Do nothing: 30%
-- Alice: 7%
+- A: 7%
-- Bob: 10%
+- B: 10%
-- Charlie: 43%
+- C: 43%
-- David: 10%
+- D: 10%

 Here's how the voting outcome affects the weights:

 1. The "do nothing" vote is distributed to the current weight, reducing the total redistribution to 7%.
 2. The incentives for voting are distributed only to those who explicitly voted for a particular LST, making the incentive system more effective.
-3. If a new LST, say Eric, is added during the voting process, they start at 0% weight and do not fight for the 7% redistribution.
+3. If a new LST, say E, is added during the voting process, they start at 0% weight and do not fight for the 7% redistribution.
 They are gradually increased to 1% in the first epoch.
 In the next epoch, they participate like all other LSTs.

 ## Contracts & Roles